 Skill Level: Hard

-Now about another inch down the hair add a rubber band.
-Be aware that you may have to slide the rubber band down a little to fit the egg in, but it so much easier to add the egg after the rubber band (you may also find that using the tiny rubber bands that have that “eraser” texture will hold the eggs easier rather than the slick ones)…
+- About another inch down the hair add a rubber band.
+Be aware that you may have to slide the rubber band down a little to fit the egg in, but it so much easier to add the egg after the rubber band (you may also find that using the tiny rubber bands that have that “eraser” texture will hold the eggs easier rather than the slick ones).

 * Note from Mindy: Don’t forget to follow us on BlogLovin, a new easy-to-use blog reader!